thomaswright/equal-hue-tailwind-colors/README.md

 ## Install

-`npm install equal-hue-tailwind-colors`
+`npm install equal-hue-tailwind-colors` or just copy the object out of `index.mjs`.

-or just copy the object out of `index.mjs`
+There's also a swatch palette available for your design tools - the `equal-hue-tailwind-colors.ase` file.

 ## Use